 This is mostly an encore post, repeated each year for April 22 and Earth Day — sad that it needs repeating; anti-environmentalists don’t appear to learn much, year to year.
 (Yes, some of the links may be dated; if you find one not working, please let me know in comments.)

-In 2021, we may need this post more, to put up with anti-science backlash to the defeat of Donald Trump.
+In 2022, we may need this post more, to put up with anti-science backlash to the urgency of global heating, the threat of COVID-19, and still, to the defeat of Donald Trump.

 You could write it off to pareidolia, once.

 Like faces in clouds, some people claimed to see a link.
 The first Earth Day, on April 22, 1970, coincided with Lenin’s birthday.
 There was no link — Earth Day was scheduled for a spring Wednesday, when the greatest number of college students would be on campus.